csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/WritingTests.md

 Avoid the use of too many tasks/performables in each test.
 Too many [performables] in a single test makes it hard to comprehend at-a-glance and forces the reader to commit too much detail to memory.
 Rather than using many performables at the top-level of your tests, create [high-level tasks] which compose and simplify some of that detail into a single logical step.

-When using a method-driven testing framework like NUnit, 5 performables in a single method is a reasonable number.
+When using a method-driven testing framework, such as NUnit, five performables in a single test method is a reasonable number.
-More than around 10 performables is too many.
+More than approximately ten performables is too many.

 When using a binding-driven testing framework like SpecFlow, each binding should ideally correspond to at-most one performable.